volodymyrhudyma/blog/content/blog/2020-10-07-debounce-in-javascript.md

 ---
-title: Debounce in JavaScript
+title: Debounce in React
 tag:
-  - JavaScript
+  - React
 metaDescription: // Meta
 teaser: // Teaser
 date: 2020-10-08T20:59:14.958Z
 ---
-JavaScript is often used to accomplish different tasks, including the ones that need a lot of complex calculations.
+React is often used to accomplish different tasks, including the ones that need a lot of complex calculations.

 Doing this kinds of calculations too often affects the application's performance.